 Mr. Keith Hill has been a director of the Company since July 6, 2011.
-Mr. Hill is the CEO and a director of Africa Oil Corp., and is the Chairman and a director of ShaMaran Petroleum Corp.
-Mr. Hill is also a director of Black Pearl Resources Inc., Tyner Resources Ltd., and Petro Vista Energy Corp.
+Mr. Hill is also the President, Chief Executive Officer, and a director of Africa Oil, as well as a director of BlackPearl Resources Inc. ("BlackPearl Resources"), Tyner Resources Ltd. ("Tyner Resources"), ShaMaran Petroleum Corp. ("ShaMaran Petroleum"), Horn Petroleum Corp. ("Horn Petroleum"), and Petro Vista Energy Corp. ("Petro Vista Energy").
 Prior to this, Mr. Hill was instrumental in developing Valkyries Petroleum Corp. and Tanganyika Oil Company Ltd., both highly successful international oil and gas producers which were acquired by major oil companies.
 Mr. Hill holds a Master of Science degree in Geology and Bachelor of Science degree in Geophysics from Michigan State University, as well as an MBA from the University of St. Thomas in Houston.